Skeough20/content-ops-starter/content/pages/index.md

         subtitle: ROAD MAP
         text: >
           Launch Nov 19, 2024, Further on Staking platform as well as free NFT minting for the top 100 holders of hiss coin.
+Also introduce our Hiss trading bot allowing users to buy and sell at a second when and wherever they want.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark